innovationOUtside/ou-tm351-jl-extensions/docs/settings-execute-time.md

 The extension can be configured to only report on cell execution times that exceed a minimum specified duration.

-The extension is preinstalled, but the recommemdation it to disable it by default, or only display reports for long cell execution times.
+The extension is preinstalled, but the recommendation is to disable it by default, or only display reports for long cell execution times.

 - in `.jupyter/lab/user-settings/jupyterlab-execute-time/settings.jupyterlab-settings`: